Graphs (2)

 The weight of a path is the sum of the weights of the edges in the path.
 A shortest path is a path whose weight has the lowest value among all paths with the same source and destination.
 A section of a shortest path is also a shortest path.

 In general, a shortest path can be defined in graphs that are either directed or undirected, with or without cycle.
 However, a shortest path cannot contain cycle.
 Therefore, in graph G = (V, E), the shortest path contains less than |V| edges.
-Example:
+For example, in the following graph the lengths of the shorted paths from s to each vertex is marked, which include positive and negative infinite as special cases.

 If all edges are equally-weighted, the breadth-first search algorithm BFS introduced previously finds shortest paths from a source vertex to all other vertices.
 However, it does not work if the edges have different weights.